qd-cae/qd-cae-python/README.md

  - Note: `KeyFile` reading performance has not been tuned yet ...
  - Fix: `D3plot` can now read files with temperature field

-*Changelog 24.11.2017*
-Version 0.6.8

-qd.cae.dyna
- - `D3plot.plot` and `Part.plot` function was fixed and works now again
- - few minor improvements and changes in the background

 # Documentation